-Height and scale appear to be out of context wit surrounding properties.
-Stepping of form may need to occur in height - down to adjoining height limits, to integrate into the City's desired future built-form an streetscape outcomes.
-Consider setting back the extra height away from th streetscape side to minimize the bulk/scale.
-Blank frontages are problematic, particularly at groun level.
-Principle 4 - Functionality and build quality Principle 5 - Explore ways to improve on base-line minimum Sustainability requirements in relation to sustainability/carbon intensit of the development, particularly where concessions as being sought in relation to plot ratio/height of demonstrate positive outcome.
-This is extreme important when considering such a large development.
-Principle 6 - Amenity Consideration is needed to show access of natural light/ventilation for the floor plate of the commercial tenancies given the proposed depth; take into the account the overall layout of the building to achieve this (such as a donut shape etc.) Principle 7 - Legibility Principle 8 - Safety Principle 9 - Community Principle 10 - Aesthetics Provide further detailed information of materials/finishes to be applied.
+Height and scale appear to be out of context wis surrounding properties.
+Stepping of form may need occur in height - down to adjoining height limits, integrate into the City's desired future built-form as streetscape outcomes.
+Consider setting back the extra height away from the streetscape side to minimize the bulk/scale.
+Duin sinds 4 Blank frontages are problematic, particularly at groundlevel.
+Principle 4 - Functionality and build quality Principle 5 - Sustainability Explore ways to improve on base-line minimular requirements in relation to sustainability/carbon intension of the development, particularly where concessions a being sought in relation to plot ratio/height demonstrate positive outcome.
+This is extreme important when considering such a large development Principle 6 - Amenity Consideration is needed to show access of natural light/ventilation for the floor plate of the commerce tenancies given the proposed depth; take into the account the overall layout of the building to achieve this (such as a donut shape etc.) Principle 7 - Legibility Principle 8 - Safety Principle 9 - Community Principle 10 - Aesthetics Provide further detailed information of materials/finishes to be applied.
 Comments Multi use development is supported.
 The City does not support the 1.5 metre heig difference between the front tenancy and the street as does not promote the activation of the streetscape.
 More complementary features and gestures should be included in an LDP submission.
-Future DAC presentation should present developme narrative and have consideration of urban design.
-Any LDP that seeks to increase height limits wou need to align with the intent of the Built Form Policy ar limit development to the site boundary at lower floo whilst providing setback to upper floors to reduce bu and scale and to step down in height to the neighbourhood.
+Future DAC presentation should present development narrative and have consideration of urban design.
+Any LDP that seeks to increase height limits wou need to align with the intent of the Built Form Policy and limit development to the site boundary at lower floor whilst providing setback to upper floors to reduce but and scale and to step down in height to the neighbourhood.
 This proposal is yet to demonstrate the approach.
-If the intent is to commit to the design qua requirements of Part 4 of the draft Design WA poli then the planning would need to be reconsidered.
+If the intent is to commit to the design quarrequirements of Part 4 of the draft Design WA polithen the planning would need to be reconsidered.
 The appears to be many areas in the current proposal the would not meet these requirements.
-It is difficult providing informed comment on the curre proposal in any detail. proposal in any detail.
-A high-quality positive contribution to the locality shounds be offered to make it an attractive proposition to the C and the community.

-incentive for the City of Vincent / local community to consider can include;
+It is difficult providing informed comment on the current proposal. proposal in any detail.
+A high-quality positive contribution to the locality sho be offered to make it an attractive proposition to the 0 and the community.
+A sample of elements that could be offered as incentive for the City of Vincent / local community to consider can include;

 - Character

 - Pedestrian amenity

 - Public domain interface / active frontages retail "encouraged"

 - Permeability included however proposed linkages are outside ownership and control.

 - · Diversity of accommodation

-- · Affordable housing / Key worker housing
+- Affordable housing / Key worker housing

 - · Diversity of land uses

 - · Any there any community facilities sought by the city

 - Landscaping intent / retention of trees

-- · Communal / public areas
+- Communal / public areas

 - Sustainability targets

 - Community benefits?
 Refer Melville Canning Bridge Structure Plan and Design WA section on Incentives for a range of elements the City could benefit from.